WHAS-TV: History

-WHAS-TV lost ABC programming for nearly 30 years when WLKY (channel 32) signed on September 16, 1961 as that network's Louisville affiliate, with channel 11 becoming an exclusive CBS affiliate.
+WHAS-TV lost ABC programming for nearly 30 years when WLKY (channel 32) signed on September 16, 1961, as that network's Louisville affiliate, with channel 11 becoming an exclusive CBS affiliate.
 Nearly three decades later as mentioned on September 8, 1990, channel 11 terminated its prolonged relationship with CBS and rejoined ABC, this time as an exclusive affiliate of the network, of which it remains to this day.
 At the time of the switch, ABC was the second-most-watched network in the country (after NBC), and the network was concerned with perennial third-place WLKY's ratings.
 At the same time, CBS was at a distant third during the midway-point of president Laurence Tisch's helming of the network.
-The last CBS network program to air on channel 11 was a repeat of the 1989 made-for-TV movie Night Walk, at 9 p.m.
-ET; the first ABC network program to air was Good Morning America.
 WLKY, which became the market's CBS affiliate, has since made strong strides in the market as cable penetration allowed WLKY's traditional disadvantage of being on the UHF band to fade, and other factors allowed the station to strengthen its news operation and adequately compete with WHAS-TV's newscasts.
 In addition, WLKY became the local home for the NCAA Division I men's basketball tournament, and owing to the region's status as a college basketball hotbed with local teams such as Kentucky, Louisville and Indiana being longtime fixtures in the tournament, NCAA tournament games on WLKY are consistently among the highest-rated programs in the market during the tournament's run.
 Channel 11 has seen some struggles over the years during television seasons when ABC suffers from a weaker-rated schedule, while WLKY's ties to CBS have boosted that station through most of the 2000s.
 With ABC's current schedule, both stations usually exchange the top rankings in the Louisville market's news ratings.

 On June 13, 2013, Belo announced that it would be acquired by the Gannett Company.
 Due to Gannett's ownership of The Courier-Journal, the company chose to spin off WHAS-TV to Sander Media, LLC (a media company operated by former Belo executive Jack Sander), with Gannett operating the station through a shared services agreement.
 The sale was completed on December 23.
 The SSA marked a re-entry into Louisville television for Gannett, which owned WLKY from 1979 (after Combined Communications merged with Gannett) until it sold the station to Pulitzer, Inc. in 1983.